alshedivat/al-folio/_projects/translations.md

 ## References

 [^1]: Naum Korzhavin, Vremia dano (Moscow: Khudozhestvennaia literatura, 1992), 11.
+[^2]:Quoted in Alexander Kovalenkov, “Do pervoi knigi,” Znamia, no. 8, 1957: 181.
-[^2]: I could not find the text in the published format yet, so I am citing it using the archival source: RGALI, f.
+[^4]: I could not find the text in the published format yet, so I am citing it using the archival source: RGALI, f.
 2464, op.
 3, ed. khr.
 45, l.
 71-72.
-[^3]:Quoted in Alexander Kovalenkov, “Do pervoi knigi,” Znamia, no. 8, 1957: 181.